 Will Prices Eventually Normalize?

-The short answer is no. To the contrary, a lot of experts believe that this inflation will continue well over the next couple of years, and could even have lasting, if not permanent, effects.
+The short answer is no. On the contrary, a lot of experts believe that this inflation will continue well over the next couple of years, and could even have lasting, if not permanent, effects.

 Adobe also points out that inflation will become a bigger and bigger problem for ecommerce sellers as ecommerce itself expands its share in the overall retail market.